 The Federated States of Micronesia has abundant marine resources and among its key concerns is a healthy, productive, resilient ocean which is the bedrock of the country’s livelihood, he said, reaffirming a commitment to the Pacific Islands Forum Leaders declaration to safeguard the ocean.
 While welcoming the recent decision by the International Law Commission to place the topic “Sea‑Level Rise in Relation to International Law” on its long‑term work programme, he strongly recommended it be placed on its active programme because of the direct implications of sea‑level rise for maritime baselines and boundaries.

 Moving on to the issue of global peace, he said he is encouraged by the peace of Eritrea and Ethiopia.
 The Pacific region has a stake in peace on the Korean Peninsula, which would make the region more secure and stable.
 The pain of all people in armed conflict cannot be ignored.
 “As world leaders, we have fallen short of our responsibilities,” he said.
 The United Nations needs to be relevant, he said.
 “We find it deeply troubling that the threat posed by climate change to our existence has not received the Security Council’s serious attention,” he said, adding that Pacific island States have made a proposal to the Council that is a step in the right direction.
 The Council needs to be more representative and responsive to today’s challenges.
 The role of the United Nations development system to enhance the capacity of small island developing States must not be overlooked, he said, calling on the United Nations Development Programme (UNDP) to scale up its presence in the North Pacific.

-To read the full piece from General Assembly of the United Nations, click here.
+To go to the full piece at General Assembly of the United Nations, click here.